Greenhouse Recommendation For Beginners

 There really isn’t much nicer than the smell of a warm greenhouse when you first open the door.

 I had a works leaving party and had a lovely gift hamper with an electric heated propagator in.
-You can get that one through Dobies and it is just fine.
 It contains trays for your seedlings and a mat for underneath that catches too much water.
 Super helpful for those seeds like Parsley that need a constant temperature to germinate.

 I don’t think I would have bought myself one of these for myself, and trust me there are some really expensive ones on Amazon that allow you to control the temperature as well!
 Obviously now that we have one it is ace and so easy to set up anywhere in the house.